 Find the model number, RAM and screen size of the laptops with prices over $1000.

 Disallowed implicit conversion from data type varchar to data type money, table 'Laptop', column 'price'.
 Use the CONVERT function to run this query.

-One should take note that if the price column were of any other digital type, i.e.,float, then the implicit conversion would be made, and there would be no error.
-Of course one can make explicit conversion of this type; this is a quite legitimate version of this query:
+Note that if the price column had any other numeric data type, i.e. float, an implicit conversion would be done, and no error would occur.
+Certainly, it’s possible to do an explicit data type conversion; here is a quite legitimate version of this query: